lballabio/quantlib-old/QuantLib-SWIG/Python/README.txt

 are compiling from sources checked out from the CVS repository.
-It is not required if you are using a distributed tarball, unless you are using Visual C++ 6; in the latter case, you must regenerate the wrappers with SWIG 1.3.21 after modifying setup.py so that it passes the -DVC6 flag to SWIG.
+It is not required if you are using a distributed tarball, unless you are using Visual C++ 6; in the latter case, you must regenerate the wrappers with SWIG 1.3.21 and run the above command as
+    python setup.py wrap --vc6

 The build, test and installation processes are done by means of the Distutils package, included in the Python standard library.
 The Python documentation